Reasons to File for Chapter 7 Bankruptcy Instead of Chapter 13

-A Chapter 13 bankruptcy requires repayment to creditors using a three- or five-year repayment plan.
+Chapter 13 bankruptcy requires repayment to creditors using a three to five-year repayment plan.

-- Repay priority debts and secured creditors in full
+- Priority debts and secure creditors in full

-- Repay unsecured creditors an amount equal to what those creditors would have received if your trustee sold your nonexempt property in a Chapter 7 bankruptcy
+- Unsecured creditors an amount equal to what those creditors would have received if your trustee sold your non-exempt property in a Chapter 7 bankruptcy

 3. You Must Meet Debt Limitation Requirements

 You are ineligible for Chapter 13 if your unsecured or secured debt exceeds a certain amount.
-This amount changes year by year.
+This amount changes year to year.

-Chapter 7 does not have debt limits, so you may need to consider it if your debt exceeds these amounts.
+Chapter 7 does not have debt limits.
+You may need to consider it if your debt exceeds these amounts.

 It may be more appropriate for you to choose Chapter 13 if:

-- You have the disposable income to repay some portion of unsecured debt in a Chapter 13 repayment plan.
+- You have the disposable income to repay some unsecured debt in a Chapter 13 repayment plan

-- You want to repay debt with monthly payments in a three- or five-year plan.
-Your bankruptcy trustee will handle the distribution to creditors.
+- You want to repay debt with monthly payments in a three to five-year plan

-- You want to keep nonexempt property.
-You can keep the nonexempt property in exchange for repayment to unsecured creditors.
+- You want to keep non-exempt property in exchange for repayment to unsecured creditors

-- You have debts that are not dischargeable under Chapter 7.
-Certain debts will survive a Chapter 7 bankruptcy but are eligible for discharge in Chapter 13.
+- You have debts that are not dischargeable under Chapter 7

 Keeping Your House and Car

-This is one of the primary differences between Chapter 7 vs. Chapter 13 bankruptcy.
-Under Chapter 7, you may have to return your house or car to the creditor (e.g., the bank) or arrange to pay the item's wholesale value.
+This is one of the primary differences between Chapter 7 and Chapter 13 bankruptcy.
+Under Chapter 7, you may have to return your house or car to the creditor (e.g., the bank).
+Or you might arrange to pay the item's wholesale value.

-You will likely be allowed to keep the house or car if you stay current with a court-ordered payment system in Chapter 13.
+In Chapter 13, you will likely be allowed to keep the house or car if you stay current with a court-ordered payment system.

 A Note on Foreclosure

-While both bankruptcies will temporarily stop foreclosure, Chapter 13 may be a better option for stopping it more permanently.
+While both bankruptcies will temporarily stop foreclosure, Chapter 13 may be a better option for permanently stopping it.

 Once a Chapter 13 repayment plan is confirmed, you will pay back the missed payments over the life of the plan.
 The terms and conditions of the original agreement will govern the debtor and the lender's relationship.

-Chapter 13, however, will not prevent foreclosure if you filed for bankruptcy within the past two years, and the bankruptcy court lifted the automatic stay to allow the creditor to proceed with foreclosure.
+But Chapter 13 will not prevent foreclosure if you filed for bankruptcy within the past two years, and the bankruptcy court lifted the automatic stay to allow the creditor to proceed with foreclosure.

-In Chapter 7, it is less likely that you can keep your home if you are behind on mortgage payments.
+In Chapter 7, you're less likely to keep your home if you are behind on mortgage payments.
 The court can, and often will, grant a lender's request to lift an automatic stay to continue foreclosure proceedings on the home.

 Debts Owed as a Result of Past Crimes